 This function returns the COM object RoboTask.
 This object allows to use some functions of the RoboTask directly from a script.
-The description of the object is in the chapter "RoboTaskApp Object" Object 100 in the chapter 100 in the object 100 in the chapter 100 in the object 100
+The description of the object is in the chapter "RoboTaskApp Object"[317].

 4.27.2 JS script

 This action allows to perform a program, which is written in JavaScript.
 Notice that the languages Java and JavaScript are not the same, although they are very alike.
 The documentation for the language can be read on the Microsoft site: http://msdn.microsoft.com/en-us/library/hbxc2t98(v=vs.84).aspx